-You must submit a VAT return each quarter, and pay any outstanding VAT you have collected by the end of the month following your VAT quarter.
+You must submit a VAT return each quarter, and pay any outstanding VAT by the end of the month following your VAT quarter.
 You are allowed an extra week to pay if you use direct debit.

-Likewise, if your salary is higher than the prevailing personal allowance (currently £11,500 in 2017-18), your salary will be paid following any deductions for personal income tax.
+Likewise, if your salary is higher than the personal allowance (£12,570 in 2023-24), your salary will be paid following any deductions for personal income tax.

 Annual Accounts [Yearly]

 Each year, all limited companies must prepare company accounts to provide to their members and shareholders.
 A copy must also be lodged with Companies House.

 Normally the deadline for submission of these statutory accounts is 9 months from your accounting reference date (ARD).